zivlakmilos/magicbook/README.md

 ## Configuration

-A project requires a `magicbook.json` file to specify configuration settings.
-Most of these config settings can be overridden in the settings for each format.
+To specify options for your project, you can create a file called `magicbook.json` in your project folder.
+In this file, you can use the following config settings, and most of these can be overridden in the settings for each format.

 `files`.
 Array of globs specifying the files to build.